monitoring-mixins/docs/README.md

 To do this, use [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler):

 You then have three options for deploying your dashboards
-1. Generate the config files and deploy them yourself
+1. Generate the config files and deploy them yourself.
-1. Use ksonnet to deploy this mixin along with Prometheus and Grafana
+1. Use ksonnet to deploy this mixin along with Prometheus and Grafana.
-1. Use prometheus-operator to deploy this mixin (TODO)
+1. Use kube-prometheus to deploy this mixin.

 ## Generate config files